CLICK FOR SOUND

 Tay Pitts (she/her)

-Tay is a writer who specialises in short fiction, world-building, and podcasting.
+Tay is a writer specialising in short fiction, world-building, and podcasting.
 She loves to experiment with genre crossover and finds great joy in mashing horror into anywhere it can fit.

-You may have seen Tay at last year’s Dance of Ribbons, completing side quests of her own (distributing emergency toilet paper, snacks, and managing check-in).
-She can’t wait to see known faces and new ones at the upcoming workshops and hopes to join the dance proper for year II.
+You may have seen Tay at last year’s Dance of Ribbons, completing side quests of her own (post master extraordinaire).
+She can’t wait to see known faces and new ones at the upcoming workshops and will be assisting the Tank Beast as right hand for this final Dance.

 Iris Simpson (she/her)